Sisters of St. Joseph: Sisters of Saint Joseph of Chambery, West Hartford, Connecticut

 After the French Revolution, the community revived under the leadership of Jeanne Fontbonne.
 The order grew and branched out.
 One of these branches became the Sisters of St. Joseph of Chambéry, founded in 1812 in the town of Chambéry in south-eastern France.
 Jane Sedgwick of Stockbridge, Massachusetts, desired to establish a Catholic school in Lee, Massachusetts.
 Since there weren't enough sisters in the United States to aid in the running of the school, Jane eventually went to Rome to appeal to Pope Leo XIII to send help.
 In 1885, five sisters of Saint Joseph of Chambéry arrived in Lee to open the school.

 The novitiate was transferred to Hartford, Connecticut in 1898.
 The foundation spread into Connecticut and eventually into other parts of the United States.

 Congregation of Saint Joseph

-In 2007, seven congregations of the Sisters of Saint Joseph in the central United States merged to form an entirely the new Congregation, which is now called the Congregation of Saint Joseph.
+In 2007, seven congregations of the Sisters of Saint Joseph in the central United States merged to form an entirely new congregation, which is now called the Congregation of Saint Joseph.
 The Congregation numbered about 700 as of 2011.